On September 30th, about a month ago, I saw the world premiere of Polia & Blastema, by E. Elias Merhige.

 And this week was the Philadelphia Phillies playing in the World Series.

 The Philadelphia Film Society is a nice venue.
-After the film, I met a nice person who said he flew all the way to Oakland to watch the movie.
+After the film, I met a nice person who said he flew to Oakland to watch the movie.
 Earlier that week, I flew in from San Francisco, so I understand.

 I met the guy who did the soundtrack, as well as Merhige himself.